FreshRSS/FreshRSS/docs/en/admins/15_extensions.md

 See folder: `.lib/core-extensions`

-2 system extensions are already pre installed: `Google-Groups` and `Tumblr-GDPR`.
+Two system extensions are already pre-installed: `Google-Groups` and `Tumblr-GDPR`.

 Important: Do not install you chosen extensions here!